majordwarf/chronoside/README.md

 ---
 - `farm list` - Shows you a list of farm upgrades.
 - `farm buy` - To buy a farm patch with 50 gold.
-- `farm upgrage` - Upgrade your current farm level.
+- `farm upgrade` - Upgrade your current farm level.
 - `farm collect` - Collect your hourly generated gold from the farm.
 ---
 - `travel cityName` - Travel to the city specified.
 List of city you can travel -